frederic-perez/AmE-dictionary/data/idioms.md

 __mop-top__
 __moral compass__ :three: That which serves or guides a person’s knowledge, sense, or intuition of correct virtues, morals, or ethics. _Our country’s moral compass has surely gone awry in recent times, as our priorities seem now to favor the wealthy accumulating more wealth at the expense of any other concern._
 __more fun than a barrel of monkeys__ Very fun, enjoyable, and funny. _I always have a great time when Katie’s around—she’s more fun than a barrel of monkeys!_
-__more often than not__ :two: Usually; as a rule. _Syn_ by and large, generally, mostly
+__more often than not__ :four: Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._
+__more so__ To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
+__more than meets the eye__
+__morning person__
 __most of the time__ _Most of the time I do my breakfast._
+__mother hen__ _n_ A person who fusses over others in an overprotective manner.
+__mother lode__
 __mouth-breathing__ (used before a noun) Dimwitted, foolish, or stupid; of low or stunted intelligence. _Maybe you wouldn’t have failed the exam if you weren’t such a mouth-breathing nincompoop!_
 __mouth-watering__ Delicious; particularly appetizing in appearance, aroma, or description, especially as makes one’s mouth salivate. _I can’t wait to eat—those steaks you’re cooking smell mouth-watering!_
 __move heaven and earth__ To do everything that one can to make something happen.
+__move on__ _So, moving on to the next item on the agenda._
+__move the goal posts__
-__move the needle__ :two::dart: To cause a noticeable change in something.
+__move the needle__ :three::dart: To cause a noticeable change in something.
 The imagery refers to the pointer (“needle”) on a measuring instrument, which moves to indicate the level that has been reached. _It seems all my efforts to get in good with the CEO have done little to move the needle in my favor._
 __move through the gears__ To steadily increase one’s momentum, as of speed, intensity, progress, or success. _With a lot of hard work and perseverance, our little business is finally starting to move through the gears!_
 __mover and shaker__ :two: A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
 __much ado about nothing__
 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_
+__muddle along__ To attempt to proceed or continue doing something despite being unprepared or lacking the required skills, organization, resources, etc. _I forgot my notes for the presentation, so I just had to muddle along off the top of my head._ _The company fell into disarray after the CEO was arrested, but we’ve been muddling along ever since._
 __muddy the water(s)__ To introduce something, typically information, to an issue or situation that makes it less clear or more confusing.
-__mull over__ :dart: To ponder or consider something.
+__mull over__ :two::dart: To ponder or consider something.
 A noun or pronoun can be used between “mull” and “over.” _I need some time to mull over the options before I pick one._
 __muscle memory__
 __mush (something) up__ To mash or crush something into a thick, soft pulp. _Make sure you mush up that banana before you give it to Katie—she’s still having trouble chewing solid food._
 __mushhead__ _slang_ A foolish, idiotic person; someone lacking basic intelligence or common sense. _Why they hired a mushhead like him to look after the accounts is beyond me!_
 __my hands are tied__ You are not free to behave in the way that you would like for some reason.
 __my lucky star__
+__my spidey-sense is tingling__
+__nail in (someone’s or something’s) coffin__
 __name names__ :two::hammer: _I will not go naming names here._
 __narrow down__ :two: To pare the number of people or things on a list down to a more manageable or select number.
 A noun or pronoun can be used between “narrow” and “down.” _Let’s narrow it down to just our very top choices, otherwise we’ll never pick a place to go._
 __narrow escape__ :two::hammer: